melroy27/fabriccode/Readme.md

 ##############################################

-The Files on this branch is for running on a docker container
+The Files on this branch is for running on a Kubernetes Cluster